Chair of the Federal Reserve

-The chairman of the Board of Governors of the Federal Reserve System is the head of the Federal Reserve, and is the active executive officer of the Board of Governors of the Federal Reserve System.
-The chairman presides at meetings of the Board.
+The chair of the Board of Governors of the Federal Reserve System is the head of the Federal Reserve, the central bank of the United States.
+The incumbent is the active executive officer of the Board of the Federal Reserve System.
+The chair presides over the meetings of the board who collectively convene to set American monetary policy.

-The chairman serves a four-year term after being nominated by the president of the United States and confirmed by the United States Senate; the officeholder serves concurrently as a member of the Board of Governors.
-The chairman may serve multiple terms, subject to re-nomination and confirmation each time; William McChesney Martin (1951–1970) was the longest serving chair, with Alan Greenspan (1987–2006) a close second.
+The chair serves a four-year term after being nominated by the president of the United States and confirmed by the United States Senate; the officeholder serves concurrently as a member of the Board of Governors.
+The chair may serve multiple terms, subject to re-nomination and confirmation each time; William McChesney Martin (1951–1970) was the longest serving chair, with Alan Greenspan (1987–2006) closely second.

-Jerome Powell was sworn in as chairman on February 5, 2018.
-He had been first nominated to the position by President Donald Trump on November 2, 2017, and confirmed by the Senate.
-He was nominated to a second term by President Joe Biden, confirmed by the Senate, and sworn in on May 23, 2022.

-Appointment process
+Appointment

-Federal Reserve Chairs (left to right): Janet Yellen, Alan Greenspan, Ben Bernanke, and Paul Volcker.
-Photo taken 1 May 2014, when Yellen was Chair.
+Federal Reserve chairs (left to right): Janet Yellen, Alan Greenspan, Ben Bernanke, and Paul Volcker.
+Photo taken 1 May 2014, when Yellen was chair.

 As stipulated by the Banking Act of 1935, the chairman is chosen by the president from among the sitting governors to serve four-year terms with the advice and consent of the Senate.
 The Senate Committee responsible for vetting a Federal Reserve chair nominee is the Senate Committee on Banking.

-Duties of the Fed chairman
+Duties

-By law, at meetings of the Board the chairman presides; in his or her absence, the vice chairman presides.
-In the absence of the chairman and the vice chairman, the Board shall elect a member to act as chairman pro tempore.
+By law, at meetings of the board the chair presides, or in the absence of the chair, the vice chair presides.
+In the absence of the chair and the vice chair, the board elects a member to act as chair pro tempore.

-Under the chairman's leadership, the Board's responsibilities include analysis of domestic and international financial and economic developments.
+Under the chair's leadership, the Board's responsibilities include analysis of domestic and international financial and economic developments.
 The board also supervises and regulates the Federal Reserve Banks, exercises responsibility in the nation's payments system, and administers consumer credit protection laws.

-By custom, the chairman also chairs the Federal Open Market Committee (FOMC), which directs short-term U.S. monetary policy.
-Although the statute and rules of the FOMC allow it to elect any member as its chair, it has always chosen the chairman of the Board in practice.
+By custom, the chair also chairs the Federal Open Market Committee (FOMC), which directs short-term U.S. monetary policy.
+Although the statute and rules of the FOMC allow it to elect any member as its chair, it has always chosen the chair of the board in practice.

-By law, the chairman reports twice a year to Congress on the Federal Reserve's monetary policy objectives.
-He or she also testifies before Congress on numerous other financial issues and meets periodically with the treasury secretary, who is a member of the president's Cabinet.
+By law, the chair reports twice a year to Congress on the Federal Reserve's monetary policy objectives.
+The chair of the Federal Reserve also testifies before Congress on numerous other financial issues and meets periodically with the treasury secretary, who is a member of the president's Cabinet.